 Once installed, log out and select log in with Kodi session.
 Or launch the media center from the Dash (may need restart).

 Congratulations!
 You have successfully installed Kodi.
 Thanks for using this tutorial for installing Kodi media center on Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official Kodi website.
+For additional help or useful information, we recommend you check the official Kodi website.